tezos/tezos/docs/whitedoc/michelson.rst

 We want to create a contract that stores tez until a timestamp ``T`` or a maximum amount ``N`` is reached.
 Whenever ``N`` is reached before ``T``, all tokens are reversed to an account ``B`` (and the contract is automatically deleted).
-Any call to the contract’s code performed after ``T`` will otherwise transfer the tokens to another account ``A``.
+Any call to the contract's code performed after ``T`` will otherwise transfer the tokens to another account ``A``.

 We want to build this contract in a reusable manner, so we do not